You can control access to the management services of Sophos Firewall from custom and default zones using the local service ACL (Access Control List).

-You can set up MFA for the default admin account using either a hardware or software token.
+You can set up MFA based on hardware or software tokens for the default administrator.

 - Turn on MFA for default admin and click Apply.

-Enter the default admin password followed by the validation code shown on the hardware token, click Validate, and click Apply.
+Click Next and enter the default admin's password followed by the passcode shown on the hardware token.

-- Scan the displayed QR code with your chosen authentication app.
+- Generate a software token: Scan the QR code using an authenticator app.

 Public key authentication for admin